devbis/ble2mqtt/README.md

 - **LifeControl MCLH-09 (type: mclh09)**

+  optionally, polling interval can be configured with `interval` parameter in seconds
+- **Xiaomi Mi Flora (type: miflora)**

-  optionally, reconnection interval can be configured with `interval` parameter in seconds
+  optionally, polling interval can be configured with `interval` parameter in seconds

 By default, a device works in the passive mode without connection by listening to advertisement packets from a device.